AI News

 147

-The AI bubble is slowly bursting.
-OpenAI cannot pay for its DDR5 RAM order.
+AI bubble bursts as OpenAI fails to pay for DDR5 RAM order

-The AI bubble is slowly bursting.
-OpenAI cannot pay for its DDR5 RAM order.
+AI bubble bursts as OpenAI fails to pay for DDR5 RAM order

 Mastodon +6 sources mastodon